railwayapp/docs/src/pages/deploy/deployments.md

 Restarting a crashed Deployment restores the exact image containing the code & configuration of the original build.
 Once the Deployment is back online, its status will change back to `Success`.

-## How come my GitHub Repo wont deploy?
+## How come my GitHub PR wont deploy?

-Railway will not deploy any commit from a user who is not in your team or invited to your project without their associated GitHub account.
+Railway will not deploy a PR branch from a user who is not in your team or invited to your project without their associated GitHub account.